Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_UCB_Slides.md

 ### Sequencer Consensus

-Collators are responsible for authoring new blocks, and they do so when importing.
+Collators are responsible for authoring new blocks, and they do so when importing relay blocks.
 Honest Collators will choose to author blocks descending from the best head.

 ```rust[2|4-8|10]
 loop {